The statistical spread of transmission outages on a fast protection time scale based on utility data: Literature review

 Except for \cite{ZhouPS24}, all these studies advance the detailed modeling of specific mechanisms of protection operation and misoperation.
 These studies complement and have a different scope than our investigation of all the outage spreading that actually occurred at the fast time scale.
-Detailed modeling of specific mechanisms allows the effect of that mechanism to be assessed in simulations of blackout risk in small transmission system networks, whereas our approach based on observed data faithfully reflects the combined effect of all the mechanisms in large-scale transmission systems.
+Detailed modeling of specific mechanisms allows the effect of that mechanism to be assessed in simulations of blackout risk in small transmission system subnetworks, whereas our approach based on observed data faithfully reflects the combined effect of all the mechanisms in large-scale transmission systems.

 Generative modeling of general cascading outages is used by Kelly-Gorham et al. \cite{KellyEPSR20,KellyPS24} as part of modeling transmission system resilience in the CRISP Computing Resilience of Infrastructure Simulation Platform.
-Starting from a random initial line outage, successive line outages are chosen according to the observed distribution of cascade size and the observed distribution of distances between successive line outages in resilience events.
+Starting from a random initial line outage, successive line outages are chosen according to the observed distribution of resilience event sizes and the observed distribution of distances between successive line outages in resilience events.
 The line and generator restoration times are also sampled from their observed lognormal distributions.
+Similar generative modeling is used by Cheng et al. \cite{ChengES22} to sample network cascading caused by an earthquake.

-The generative modeling of line outages in CRISP has a similar overall objective to this paper: to generate outages consistent with the statistical patterns of observed events.
+The generative modeling of line outages in CRISP and \cite{ChengES22} has a similar overall objective to this paper: to generate outages consistent with the statistical patterns of observed events.
 However, it models all the cascading and outage processes combined and does not separately consider protection processes at the fast time scale.
 As this paper shows, fast protection processes have a special structure different from cascading or weather-induced outages in general.
 Most notably, outage propagation at the fast protection time scale produces small connected subnetworks that are mostly trees, whereas general cascading or weather-induced outages propagate locally, as well as more globally to disconnected sets of lines.
-This explains why this paper controls how the new lines are directly attached to the evolving patterns, whereas CRISP samples new lines according to their network distance from the initial line outage.
+This explains why this paper controls how the new lines are directly attached to the evolving patterns, whereas CRISP and \cite{ChengES22} sample new lines according to their network distance from the initial line outage.